Formal Aspects

 Types of Symmetry - Reflection:

-Reflection symmetry is when an visual elements / objects or its representations are reflected across an axis.
-Reflection symmetry can occur in vertical, horizontal,diagonal or any other direction.
+Reflection symmetry is when visual elements/objects or their representations are reflected across an axis.
+Reflection symmetry can occur in vertical, horizontal, diagonal or in any other direction.

 Types of Symmetry - Rotational:

-Rotational symmetry is when an visual elements / objects or its representations are rotated around a point.
+Rotational symmetry is when visual elements/objects or their representations are rotated around a point.
 Rotational symmetry can occur as revolving, radial and spiral.

 Types of Symmetry - Translational: